ongoingness/ongoingness-api/CONTRIBUTING.md

 should be updated with a description of the change (see below).

-After the `rc-x.x.x` branch has been merged, the master branch should be tagged with the new version number in the format `v-x.x.x` and the `rc-x.x.x` branch should be deleted.
+After the `rc-x.x.x` branch has been merged, the master branch should be tagged with the new version number in the format `v-x.x.x`.
+The `rc-x.x.x` should then be merged into `dev` and then the `rc-x.x.x` branch should be deleted.

 ## Hotfixing
 Hot fixes should be made by branching `master`, and creating a new branch